Manoj Kumar Oraon

-Manoj Kumar Oraon is an Indian politician from the Bharatiya Janata Party (BJP).
-In May 2021 he was elected as the member of the West Bengal Legislative Assembly from Kumargram.
+Manoj Kumar Oraon is an Indian politician affiliated with the Bharatiya Janata Party (BJP).
+He has been active in politics in the Kumargram region of West Bengal, participating in various social and political movements.

-Career
+Early life and education

-Oraon is from Kumargram, Alipurduar district.
+Oraon was born in Kumargram, in the Alipurduar district of West Bengal.
 His father's name is Jit Bahan Oraon.
-He received a Bachelor of Education from Eastern Dooars B.Ed Training College in 2011.
-He was elected in the 2021 West Bengal Legislative Assembly election from Kumargram constituency on 2 May 2021.
+He completed a Bachelor of Education from Eastern Dooars B.Ed Training College in 2011.
+He has been serving as an assistant teacher at Tufanganj Vivekananda Vidyalaya (H.S.) since 2011.